Lifting people out of poverty my govt's main concern: PM Imran Khan tells UNDP

 "This is a vicious cycle going on and really, unless something is done about it, I am scared that the richer countries will have to build these walls to keep these economic immigrants out who will be trying desperately, risking their lives to reach richer countries," he said.

-The premier said that he considers it a big factor which is leading to more deaths, poverty, and misery in this world.
+The premier said that he considers this departure of a country's wealth a big factor which is leading to more deaths, poverty, and misery in this world, with the rich countries having no incentives to stop it as "they gain from it".

+"I am proud to say that we are the first government who have gone after cartels.
+No one in our history have gone after the sugar cartel.
+All it does is, it jacks up the sugar prices," PM Imran Khan said.

+He said sugar is consumed among the poor people the most "because it is like the dessert of a poor family".
+"For children in a poor family, sugar is everything."